terrencewwong/swagger-parser-js/README.md

 // returns a map of tags to objects containing tag details and an array of operations schema.taggedOperations()

+// returns a map of tags to objects containing tag details and an array of operations
+// each operation has an extra property `x-response-example` schema.taggedOperationsWithExamples()

 // TODO: document this way better
 // use flow as documentation?
 ```